DFS Secretary asks banks to soar up balancesheet; raise capital from market | Business

 He further suggested that PSBs should explore more collaboration amongst themselves and that large banks should share their best practices with small lenders and guide them in areas where they need more expertise.

-Manthan 2022 was held to brainstorm with the top leadership of public sector banks and unlock next-generation reforms while continuing with the EASE journey, the ministry said.
+Manthan 2022 was held to brainstorm with the top leadership of public sector banks and unlock next-generation reforms while continuing with the EASE journey, Indian Banks Association (IBA) said in a statement.
 The last such exercise was held in 2019.
 The first PSB Manthan took place in 2014.

 Malhotra also suggested that banks should explore strategies for long term profitability and more customer centric approach.